SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 If these sub-chunks are present, they are combined with the other sub-chunks to create a sample with higher bitdepth.

 - If the ifil version is below 2.04 (signifying an E-mu Systems® designed SoundFont® standard before 2.04), both sm24 and sm32 are ignored.
 - If the ifil version is exactly 2.04 (signifying the E-mu Systems® designed SoundFont® 2.04 standard), only sm32 is ignored.
 The sm24 sub-chunk is still used.
 - If these sub-chunks are not exactly half the size of the smpl sub-chunk (or otherwise invalid), the data should be ignored.
 - If only the sm32 sub-chunk is invalid, the sm24 sub-chunk should still be loaded.
 - However, if only the sm24 sub-chunk is invalid, both sub-chunks should be ignored.
 - If the sm24 sub-chunk is ignored, the synthesizer should only attempt to render the first 16 bits of the samples contained within the smpl sub-chunk.
 - If only the sm32 sub-chunk is ignored, the synthesizer should attempt to render both the smpl and sm24 sub-chunks, resulting in a 24-bit sample.
 - Please only use `sm32` with 64-bit chunk headers.

 * * *

 ## 6.2b Using 8-bit samples

-If the smpl sub-chunk is missing, but the sm24 or sm32 sub-chunks are present, 8-bit sample mode is to be activated.
+If the smpl sub-chunk is missing, but the `sm24` or `sm32` sub-chunks are present, then the `sm24` or `sm32` sub-chunk is considered "orphaned".

+In this case, the value of the `SFty` sub-chunk inside the `ISFe-list` sub-chunk should be checked.
+If it is equal to `SFe-static (8-bit)` or `SFe-static (8-bit) with TSC`, then 8-bit sample mode is to be activated.

 - The sample depth is eight bits.
 - The length of the sm24 sub-chunk should be rounded up to the nearest byte, as if the sub-chunk was being used with a smpl sub-chunk.
-- If somehow, you've got both a sm24 and a sm32 sub-chunk, but no smpl sub-chunk, the sm24 sub-chunk is the most significant byte, and 16-bit sample playback is assumed.
-- Editing software should give a warning if there is a sm24 and a sm32 sub-chunk but no smpl sub-chunk, and should convert it to a 2.01-compliant 16-bit format.
 - This mode is only enabled if all samples are 8-bit.
 You cannot mix 8-bit and higher sample depths.
-- SFe version 4 does not support non-standard sample bit depths (6-bit, 12-bit, 18-bit, etc.)
+- SFe version 4.0 does not support non-standard sample bit depths (6-bit, 12-bit, 18-bit, etc.)

+If there is an orphaned `sm24` or `sm32` sub-chunk, and the `SFty` sub-chunk is missing or is not equal to a value that corresponds to 8-bit samples being present, then the file should be rejected as Structurally Unsound.

+## 6.2c Orphaned sm24 and sm32 sub-chunk

+If somehow, you've got both a sm24 and a sm32 sub-chunk, but no smpl sub-chunk, the sm24 sub-chunk is the most significant byte, and 16-bit sample playback is assumed.
+Editing software should give a warning if there is a sm24 and a sm32 sub-chunk but no smpl sub-chunk, and should convert it to a 2.01-compliant 16-bit format.

+This behaviour should be followed if supported, regardless of whether 8-bit sample playback support is actually supported.

 * * *